 How to Slow the Aging Process

 During sleep is also when your brain best clears out the damaged proteins (such as beta-amyloid associated with Alzheimer’s) and toxins that collect while you are awake.
-This is based on relatively recent research showing that the brain has a “glymphatic” system that “picks up the trash” so to speak while we sleep, two times faster than it does when we’re awake.2
+This is based on relatively recent research showing that the brain has a “glymphatic” system that “picks up the trash” so to speak while we sleep, two times faster than it does when we’re awake.
+Read more about preventing Alzheimer’s by address oxidative stress here.2

 I’m writing a book about sleep, which will be available very soon.
 You can sign up here to receive a notification when the book is out, and I’ll also send you free tips on how to get better sleep.

 You can even find out exactly which foods are acting as a particular stress for your body, increasing inflammation and accelerating aging.
-I do this in my office with an IgG and IgA food panel, which you can learn about here.
+Delayed food sensitivities cause damage over time, so it’s hard to tell which foods are causing trouble.
+Learn more here and find out how you can buy an IgG and IgA food panel to do at home here.

 And if you know you’ve been exposed to large amounts of stress over the years, then it’s time to assess your stress by checking your cortisol and adrenaline levels.
 These tell us how stress has affected your body and guide us on what to do about it.

-If you’d like to assess your stress and receive free tips on what to do about it, you can click here to complete a short online quiz.
+If you’d like to assess your stress and receive my free ebook on how to recover from stress, you can click here to complete a short online quiz.

 How to Add Years to Your Life